Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Introduction

-induced by the natural $\Gamma_K$-action on the Tate module.
-Define the $\ell$-adic monodromy group $\Gl$, which may not be connected, as the Zariski closure of the image of $\rho_{A, \ell}$.
+induced by the natural $\Gamma_K$-action on the $\ell$-adic Tate module of $A$.
+The $\ell$-adic monodromy group $\Gl$ is defined as the Zariski closure of the image of $\rho_{A, \ell}$.
+Note that $\Gl$ need not be connected.
 The connected monodromy field $K(\varepsilon_A)$ is then the minimal extension $L/K$ such that the Zariski closure of $\rho_{A,\ell}(\Gamma_L)$ in $\Gl$ is connected \cite[no.~133]{serre-IV}, \cite[Propositions (6.12) and (6.14)]{MR1150604}.
-The Galois group of the extension $\KconnA/K$ is canonically isomorphic to the component group of the Sato-Tate group of $A/K$.
-Note however that the identity component of the Sato-Tate group and the abstract isomorphism class of its group of components do not uniquely determine the Sato-Tate group as a subgroup of $\GL_V$, so more work is needed to completely determine $\operatorname{ST}_A$.
+There is at present no general algorithm to compute $K(\varepsilon_A)$, but see work of Zywina \cite[Remark 1.18]{MR4496693} for a heuristic technique to guess this field, at least in certain cases.